How to split ownership of a home

 📝 Note

-Co-buyers can contribute different amounts towards the upfront costs and still choose to divide ownership interest in the property equally.
+Co-owners can contribute different amounts towards the upfront costs and still choose to divide ownership interest in the property equally.

 Non-financial contributions